IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 # Extension is relocatable
 relocatable = true
 ```
-- For a basic explanation of Control file and its elements (LINK to QS)
 - For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

-#### Explanation of the Control File:
-- `default_version = '1.0.0'`: This line specifies the default version of the extension.
-- `relocatable = true`: This line indicates that the extension is relocatable, meaning it does not have to live in a particular schema, and can be moved to a different schema if need be.

 ### Step 4: Create the Makefile: